mokdevel/DarcMods/DarcMissions/docs/MISSION_CHOPPER.md

   0 = NONE : Unused
   1 = RANDOM : Helicopter will find a new random destination depending on flyDistance 2 = PATROL : Helicopter patrols around a given area.
   3 = SEARCH : Helicopter flies and searches for players.
 Once player is found, mission completes and Hunters are sent to kill players.
+  4 = SEARCH_AND_DESTROY : Search for enemies while flying around.
+If enemy found, the heli change it's course and find a way to attack the location.
 SDRC_EHeliEnemySearchType enemyType : Which targets are considered enemies 0 = NONE : Ignore all targets
   1 = ANY : Any target seen is considered as an enemy.